Center for Negotiation Analysis

 Since 1996, the Center has served as the Editorial Offices of International Negotiation: A Journal of Theory and Practice, published by Brill Nijhoff Publishers (Leiden).

-Negotiating Peace and Confronting Corruption is a new book authored by the Center's Executive Director, Bertram I. Spector, and published by the United States Institute of Peace Press in 2011.
+Negotiating Peace and Confronting Corruption is another book authored by the Center's Executive Director, Bertram I. Spector, and published by the United States Institute of Peace Press.
 Spector argues that peace and economic recovery in post-conflict societies are more likely and more durable when good governance and anti-corruption reforms are included as central provisions in negotiated peace agreements and then implemented quickly, often with the support of international donor assistance.
 See the author discuss his book in the interview below.

 New Books from the Center (click below for more information)